 - 1. Make sure the Exterior 600 is isolated from AC power and has cooled for at least 20 minutes. - 2.
 To open the fixture, remove the ten 4mm Allen screws from the rear cover plate.
 Pull off the plate and seal. - 3.
 To remove the printed circuit board from the fixture, remove the 2 Philips screws from the aluminum bracket and pull the board out. - 4.
 You will find a diagram of the PCB, that includes the fuses, in "PCB layout" on page 78.
 Locate and replace the defective fuse with one of the same size and rating. - 5.
-Replace the PCB. - Before closing, check the condition of the seal.
-Replace with a new one (P/N 20600020) if the seal is torn, cracked or brittle. - To close, insert the Allen screws through all holes in the cover and seal.
+Replace the PCB.

+- 6. Before closing the cover plate, check the condition of the seal.
+Replace with a new one (P/N 20600020) if the seal is torn, cracked or brittle. - 7.
+To close, insert the Allen screws through all holes in the cover and seal.
 Place the cover firmly against the body.
-Adjust the straight sides of the seal so that they stick out a little bit, just enough so that you can feel the seal when you run a finger across the joint.

-8. Cross-tighten the cover screws with a torque of 3 N.m (2.2 Ft-Lbs).
-With this torque, the seal will be compressed by about one-third.
+Adjust the straight sides of the seal so that they stick out a little, just enough so that you can feel the seal when you run a finger across the joint. - 8.
+Cross-tighten the cover screws evenly to a torque of 2 Nm (1.5 Ft-Lbs).
+At this torque, the seal will be compressed by about one-third.